How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 #2: Polarize Your Training

-This may seem to be contradictory to what was just said, but another important tip for how to safely increase your running distance is to polarize your training.
+Although it may seem contradictory to what was just said, another important tip for safely increasing your running distance is to polarize your training.

 Polarizing your training involves taking your easy runs easy and your hard runs hard rather than floating around in the murky middle where all of your runs are run at roughly the same pace.

-Where we were just discussing dialing back intensity, the emphasis there is really on dialing back the intensity of regular distance runs, not hard workouts.
+Where we were just discussing dialing back intensity, the emphasis here is on dialing back the intensity of regular distance runs, not the hard workouts in your training program.

-Moreover, you’re able to fully recover between workouts, as your body is experiencing different paces and stresses, both of which reduce the risk of overuse injuries and overtraining syndrome.
+Moreover, you can fully recover between workouts, as your body is experiencing different paces and stresses, both of which reduce the risk of overuse injuries and overtraining syndrome.

 #3: Target the Long Run